Time off for public duties

 You can take time off for public duties, for example as a magistrate, school governor or trade union member.

-You are legally entitled to paid time off work for certain public duties as well as your normal holiday entitlement.
+You are entitled to paid time off work for certain public duties as well as your normal holiday entitlement.

 All employees are allowed to take time off for jury service.